John Salvi, Paul Hill, and the use of violence to end abortion in the United States.

 John Calvin, during the Reformation of the 16th century, allowed that an unjust ruler could be overthrown through the legitimate authority of civil magistrates.
 Because magistrates were given responsibility by God, they were to use their authority protect the people, to ensure justice, and to secure an environment for the preaching of the gospel.
 That authority could even be used to check the power of an unjust king who overstepped the authority given him by God.
 But only elected officials and kings had such a divine mandate according to Romans 13.
 No individual could claim that right for himself.
 Therefore, according to Calvin, any revolution or any punishment of evil must be under the direction of legitimate civil authority.
 Individual acts, unsupported by legitimate authority, could not be considered justified under any circumstance.
-But even in the case of a just war, every interpreter from Augustine to Calvin and beyond believed that use of force was only justified as the last resort of a Christian people.
+But even in the case of a just without prescription war, every interpreter from Augustine to Calvin and beyond believed that use of force was only justified as the last resort of a Christian people.
 Because of the sacredness of life, it is better to endure injustice than take human life.
 The burden of proof lies upon those who presume to use violence as the means of combating evil.

 Neither John Salvi nor Paul Hill are able to shoulder that burden of proof.
 First of all, they have no support from legitimate, elected officials.
 Like John Brown before them, who attempted to start a war to free the slaves, but who was hanged instead, their timing is off.
 John Brown thought the time was ripe for a just war to free the slaves.
 But the hearts of the American people were not committed to such an endeavor.
 So, John Brown took matters into his own hands and marched off to free the slaves through violence.